Mark 9.9-13,

 Gabriel had told John’s father Zechariah the same thing, even going so far as to quote Malachi.

-Ml 4.6 - and rebels back to orthodox thinking—to get the people ready for the Lord.”
+Ml 4.6 and the disobedient to the wisdom of the righteous, to make ready a people prepared for the Lord.”

 John the baptist

-Mark 9.11-13 KWL - 11 The students asked Jesus, saying this: “Why do the scribes say Elijah must come first?”
+Mark 9.11-13 KWL 11 The students ask Jesus, saying this:- “Why do the scribes say Elijah must come first?”

-- 12 Jesus told them, “Indeed Elijah’s coming is first; he restores everything.
+12 Jesus tells them, “Indeed Elijah’s coming is first;- he restores everything.

-- 13 But I tell you Elijah also came, and people did to him whatever they wanted, just as was written of him.”
+13 But I tell you Elijah also came,- and people did to him whatever they wanted,

-Matthew 17.10-13 KWL - 10 The students asked Jesus, saying, “So why do the scribes say Elijah must come first?”
+Matthew 17.10-13 KWL 10 The students ask Jesus, saying,- “So why do the scribes say Elijah must come first?”

-- 11 In reply Jesus said, “Indeed Elijah comes, and will restore everything.
+11 In reply Jesus says, “Indeed Elijah comes,- and will restore everything.

 - The Son of Man is also about to experience the same things.”

-- 13 Then the students understood Jesus spoke to them of John the baptist.
+13 Then the students understand- Jesus speaks to them of John the baptist.

 Of course Darbyists are more attached to their timelines than the bible, so they wanna explain Jesus away by pointing to how he said, “Elijah also came”